When physical systems resist, what do we do?

 At the edge of night, a cargo tug slips out of parking orbit with more of its mission support placed along the route ahead: relay nodes, precision timing, synchronized sensing, service platforms, and coordinated control.
 The craft is no longer hauling all of its fate onboard.
 It is entering a managed medium.

-At first, that handoff looks ordinary: navigation, timing, sensing, correction, and power placed where the mission needs them.
+At first, the handoff looks like familiar navigation and servicing.
 But as the infrastructure matures, the mission changes shape.
-The craft becomes one participant in a larger system: vehicle, route, timing, sensing, and correction moving together.
+The craft becomes one participant in a larger system, with support and correction distributed along the route.

 Manufacturing